pandaero/42_Core_Inception/notes.md

 ```

 ##### Package Manager
 The package manager APK must be configured before being able to install packages.
 Again, `setup-alpine` should have configured this, though not the specific version mirrors.
 We are interested in the `nano`, `make`, `docker`, `docker-compose`, and potentially other packages.
-We can edit `/etc/apk/repositories` and add mirrors:
+We can edit `/etc/apk/repositories` (the repository lists) and add the following:
 ```
 http://dl-cdn.alpinelinux.org/alpine/v3.16/main
 http://dl-cdn.alpinelinux.org/alpine/v3.16/community
 ```
 Now we can install packages and run the VM normally.

+##### Display Manager
+At some point in the project, we will verify that our containers are running well by opening the website that they serve.
+For this we will need a GUI and access to a browser.
+Therefore, we will install a display manager.
+Through a light search, I decided on using XFCE for its light weight.
+I followed the following steps:
+- Run the `setup-xorg-base` command, it will download packages to prepare an Xorg-server based GUI.
+- To run XFCE4 minimally, these packages need to be installed: `xfce4` `xfce4-terminal` `xfce4-screensaver` `lightdm-gtk-greeter` `dbus`

 ## Creating the Containers
 The packages `docker` and `docker-compose` are required for this. `make` is required to use the Makefile.